Stuyk/rebar-altv/docs/api/server/getters-player.md

 # Getters - Player

-A player getter helps you find a player based on various information.
+The player getter gives information about a single player.

 ```ts
 import { usePlayerGetter } from '@Server/getters/player.js';